H0llyW00dzZ/fiber-stream-open-ai/README.md

 ## Compatibility

-- [**Kubernetes**](https://kubernetes.io/): Supports Horizontal Pod Autoscaler (HPA) when using external AI services.
+- [**Kubernetes**](https://kubernetes.io/): Supports Horizontal Pod Autoscaler (HPA) when using external AI services (`e.g., the current example implementation that interacts with OpenAI`).
 For an in-house AI solution (`e.g., own AI`), consider using Vertical Pod Autoscaler (VPA) for resource management.

 > [!NOTE]
 > It also depends on the ingress configuration.
-If you have extensive Kubernetes knowledge (e.g., a Captain Kubernetes), it can be managed easily
+If you have extensive Kubernetes knowledge (`e.g., a Captain Kubernetes`), it can be managed easily

 ## Acknowledgments